September 20, 2022

 On the other hand, the coffee was great, and I ended up even ordering a second cup (which Simon kindly treated me to), plus the company was fantastic.
 So overall, I’m putting the breakfast stop in the “win” column for this morning.

 We also got a little bonus treat this morning when we passed a bunch of random trees lining the dirt path.
-The ground in front of us was covered with fallen, rotting fruit, And when I looked up toward the sky, I could see this particular tree was filled with hundreds of ripe figs!
+The ground in front of us was covered with fallen, rotting fruit, and when I looked up toward the sky, I could see this particular tree was filled with hundreds of ripe figs!

 The fig I broke open to show Simon